Copyright update - changes for 2018

-A number of changes to the Copyright Act take effect in 2018.
+A number of changes to the Copyright Act took effect in 2018.
 Here's a quick guide to some impacts for staff.

 New Statutory Licence

-A new, more flexible licence replaces the old Educational licences (previously Part VA and VB of the Copyright Act).
+A new, more flexible Educational licence has been included the Copyright Act 1968 (the Act).
 Key implications:

 - Existing agreements with Copyright Australia and Screenrights mean that staff should copy and communicate no more than would have been permitted under the old Part VB and Part VA statutory licences.

 - An exception to point 2 above - it is now possible to communicate more than one chapter of a work online provided each additional chapter is for a different course of study.
-However, communication of online copyright material must still be managed via the Course Readings system.
+However, communication of 3rd party copyright material online must still be managed via the Course Readings system.

 Changes to provisions for Disability Services